Kingaroy: History

 Wakka Wakka (Waka Waka, Wocca Wocca, Wakawaka) is an Australian Aboriginal language spoken in the Burnett River catchment.
 The Wakka Wakka language region includes the landscape within the local government boundaries of the North and South Burnett Regional Council, particularly the towns of Cherbourg, Murgon, Kingaroy, Gayndah, Eidsvold and Mundubbera.

 Rural settlement of the area dates back to 1843 when one of the first selections was made at Burrandowan (west of Kingaroy) by squatter and explorer Henry Stuart Russell.
 Even through Russell was reputedly the first European to realise the potential of the South Burnett, it was Simon Scott of Taromeo (now Blackbutt) and the Haly brothers of Taabinga who brought the first flocks of sheep to the area in the late 1850s.

 In 1878, the district where Kingaroy now stands was settled by the Markwell brothers.
 When the first resumptions were made from the enormous Taabinga holding, the brothers selected two adjoining areas and in 1883 these leases were converted to freehold and became known as the 'Kingaroy Paddock'.
 The corner of this paddock was located on what is now known as Haly Street, named after the brothers who settled at Taabinga Station about 12 km south-west of present-day Kingaroy.
 A small, prosperous village grew up around Taabinga in the 1890s.

-The opening of the Kilkivan Railway Extension to its terminus in the newly laid out town of Kingaroy (known as the 56-mile peg) in 1904 led to a land explosion around Kingaroy and the development of Kingaroy as it now exists.
+The opening of the 5th stage of Nanango railway line to its terminus at Kingaroy railway station in the newly laid-out town of Kingaroy (known as the 56-mile peg) in 1904 led to a land explosion around Kingaroy and the development of Kingaroy as it now exists.
 Taabinga quickly declined into a ghost town by the end of World War I and today the original Taabinga Homestead and a few outbuildings are all that remain of it.
 The area opposite Kingaroy Airport is today known as "Taabinga Village" but is really only a suburb of Kingaroy.

 Taabinga Village Provisional School opened on 10 August 1897.
 On 1 January 1909, it became Taabinga Village State School.
 On 16 July 1961, Taabinga Village State School was closed and pupils transferred to the new Taabinga State School in Kingaroy.

-Malar Provisional School opened on 1901.
+Malar Provisional School opened in 1901.
 On 1 January 1909, it became Malar State School.
 There were a number of temporary closures until the school closed permanently in 1955.
 The school was "via Kingaroy".

 Mount Jones Provisional School opened on 20 January 1902.
 In 1905, it was renamed Kingaroy Provisional School.
 On 1 January 1909, it became Kingaroy State School.
-On 19 February 191,8 a secondary department was added, which was discontinued in 1958 when Kingaroy State High School opened.
+On 19 February 1918, a secondary department was added, which was discontinued in 1958 when Kingaroy State High School opened.